-- Fall within the limit for international student enrollment as mandated by the College. - Submit a Supplementary Information Form for International Students (including evidence of ability to pay all expenses themselves, or through the support of their families in their native country, or through a sponsor who is either a citizen or permanent resident of the United States). - Submit any other forms, documents or information as may be required by the College. - International students will be admitted only to a specific certificate or degree program.
-International students, except in extraordinary circumstances, will not be permitted to change their program of study and must enroll for a minimum of 12 credit hours per semester in courses which are required for their specific program of study. - International students are required to register for English their first semester at the College and each subsequent semester until all English requirements of their program of study are met. - Guam Community College has no dormitory facilities for students.
+- • - Submit a Supplementary Information Form for International Students (including evidence of ability to pay all expenses themselves, or through the support of their families in their native country, or through a sponsor who is either a citizen or permanent resident of the United States). - Submit any other forms, documents or information as may be required by the College. - International students will be admitted only to a approved specific certificate or degree program.
+International students, except in extraordinary circumstances, will not be permitted to change their program of study and must enroll for a minimum of 12 credit hours per semester in courses which are required for their approved specific program of study. - International students are required to register for English their first semester at the College and each subsequent semester until all English requirements of their program of study are met. - Guam Community College has no dormitory facilities for students.
 The majority of international students rent rooms or apartments near the College.
 International students are encouraged to seek housing with English speaking families on Guam in order to facilitate speaking English on all possible occasions.